-Born in 1950 in New York in a family from the South American immigration, Andres Serrano grew up in, New York an environment marked by Catholic devotion.
+Born in 1950 in New York in a family of South American immigrants, Andres Serrano grew up in, New York an environment marked by Catholic devotion.
 His first works were inspired by many religious iconographies.
 The use of faces and bodily fluids are an essential part of his work.
-A strong aesthetic approach always characterize his work, photographs by Andres Serrano – as with some of his contemporaries such as Cindy Sherman and Robert Mapplethorpe – give an iconic status to the photographic image.
-By putting into perspective a fundamental dichotomy between form and content, Serrano conveys to the viewer a strange feeling of fascination.
-Serrano ‘s works constantly test the visual experience of the sublime.
-In the exhibition’s catalogue The Morgue for Andres Serrano, Daniel Arasse precisely insists on the unveiling taboos specific to Western society conveyed by the works of the American photographer: The provocation in Serrano’s work requires that we look, right in the eyes, what we now tend, increasingly, to waive, not wanting to know, not to think.
+A strong aesthetic approach always characterizes his work.
+Photographs by Andres Serrano – as with some of his contemporaries such as Cindy Sherman and Robert Mapplethorpe – give an iconic status to the photographic image.
+By putting into perspective a fundamental dichotomy between form and content, Serrano conveys a strange feeling of fascination to the viewer.
+Serrano‘s works constantly test the visual experience of the sublime.
+In the exhibition’s catalog The Morgue for Andres Serrano, Daniel Arasse precisely insists on the unveiling taboos specific to Western society conveyed by the works of the American photographer: The provocation in Serrano’s work requires that we look, right in the eyes, what we now tend, increasingly, to waive, not wanting to know, not to think.

 Artists: Adel Abdessemed, Lida Abdul, Phil America, Ivan Argote, Chim↑Pom, Minerva Cuevas, Chto Delat?, Cyprien Gaillard, Yang-Ah Ham, Andre Hemer, Tehching Hsieh, Zhang Huan, Jani Leinonen, Klara Liden, Armando Lulaj, Matt McCormick, Filippo Minelli,

 Clemens von Wedemeyer, Kacey Wong, Xijing Men, He Yunchang.

 The Subconscious Art of Graffiti Removal, 2001 (excerpt)

 Cinematography, editing, and sound design: Matt McCormick